Dichlorodiethylsulfide/YetAnotherGameEngine.SFML.Net/README.md

+# (IMPORTANT)

+If building using CPP_ALLOCATION preprocessor command:

-# (IMPORTANT) Project requires ECSDLL.dll to be built and copied into the same folder as ECSCORE.dll (or Game_Example.dll if running it directly) !!
+    Project requires ECSDLL.dll to be built and copied into the same folder as ECSCORE.dll (or Game_Example.dll if running it directly) !!

+If not, the project will build as normal.

 ## SFML.Net - Simple and Fast Multimedia Library for .Net